Ankoki/Roku/README.md

 # ROKU

 Roku is a library to help with bukkit, web requests, JSON and more.
+Please note that the Bukkit library only supports paper servers that are 1.13+.
 > ## **IMPORTANT NOTE**
 > This library is still in early development.
 Most features I plan to add are either unfinished, slightly broken, or not even started yet.
 > **Use this library with caution.**